Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Acknowledgement

 \section{Acknowledgement}

+We thank Rebecca Leane for clarification of supernova constraints on $B-L$ vector bosons and for providing data points regarding these constraints.
 The work of P.~S.~B.~D. is supported in part by the U.S. Department of Energy under Grant No.~DE-SC0017987, by the Neutrino Theory Network Program, and by a Fermilab Intensity Frontier Fellowship.
 The work of B.~D. is supported by the U.S. Department of Energy (DOE) Grant DE-SC0010813.
 K.~J.~K. is supported by Fermi Research Alliance, LLC, under contract DE-AC02-07CH11359 with the U.S. Department of Energy.
 The work of R.~N.~M. is supported by the National Science Foundation grant no. PHY-1914631.
-Y.~Z. is partially supported by “the Fundamental Research Funds for the Central Universities”.
+Y.~Z. is partially supported by ``the Fundamental Research Funds for the Central Universities''.